-There’s a rumor floating around that Netflix is developing a spinoff of The Witcher, a new series which will be a prequel.
+It’s official: Netflix is developing a live-action spinoff of The Witcher, a new series which will be a prequel.
 The Witcher is the most successful program the streaming giant has ever produced, and The Witcher season 2 is going to be huge.
-So it makes sense that they’d want more and more of it, however the rumor has yet to be confirmed.
+So it makes sense that they’d want more and more of it.

 The Witcher Movie

 While you wait for season 2, Netflix is planning other Witcher-related content to keep fans happy.
 The first they have on the agenda is an animated Witcher movie.
 Or more specifically, an anime movie.

 The film is called The Witcher: Nightmare of the Wolf and it’s being animated by the same people who made the acclaimed anime television series Legend of Korra.
 According to Netflix, Nightmare of the Wolf will be a prequel that “…will take us back to a new threat facing the Continent.”